-Almost all of these resources are availablet from the Quaker Centre, who can be reached on 020 7663 1030 or at email@example.com.
+Almost all of these resources are available from the Quaker Centre, who can be reached on 020 7663 1030 or at firstname.lastname@example.org.

 Current awareness-raising and action resources

 Remembrance Day Leaflet

 The Quaker Committee for Christian and Interfaith Relations (QCCIR) has made a leaflet to to help Friends in deciding whether or not to participate in remembrance events; to help Friends who decide to participate in remembrance events by suggesting how they might witness to peace by doing so; and to direct Friends to useful resource materials.

 Christian Peacemakers Exhibition